 But, not knowing what I’m actually looking at has been very frustrating, even with the best compass in the world I could only take a rough guess at what the mountains were.
 That’s why I spent my week of Innovation Time developing an augmented reality app with ARKit and CoreLocation.

 Introducing ARKit and CoreLocation:

-Last year Apple released ARKit, which is a framework to allow mobile app developers to more easily create Augmented Reality experiences in their apps!
+Last year Apple released ARKit, which is a framework to allow mobile app development companies to more easily create Augmented Reality experiences in their apps!
 My idea was simple, and inspired by a library an ex-cube (Andrew) has worked on since ARKit was released: ARKit + CoreLocation.

 CoreLocation is a piece of software that lets developers determine the location of different users, using wifi and GPS to provide a (somewhat inaccurate) geolocation for each mobile device running the app.
 This use of ARKit and CoreLocation together meant that I could use super accurate data based on the local-world of AR, with the scalability and wider-ranging data from CoreLocation.

 Although It’s Android counterpart ARCore is another great piece of software for developing AR apps, I wanted to focus on building the app for iOS first, mainly because I’m an iOS developer!
 But also because I only had a week.

 Check out the video below introducing ARKit and explaining augmented reality for iOS.

 What does the Peak-Finder AR app do?

 The app recognises mountains in the distance, providing information on the mountain name and height of the peak, as well as the location (even if it’s not completely in-sight) of the mountain either in the distance or over the horizon.